RAMS Leadership in Emergency Medicine Award

 This award is open to any U.S. medical student or practicing emergency medicine resident taking a leading role in their student interest group or residency program and making an impact on the local, regional, national, or international level through their efforts.

-Award Nominations Status:
+Award Nominations Now Closed.

 - It is imperative to show adequate leadership skills as a physician, but more so in emergency medicine than perhaps any other speciality.
 The environment of the emergency department is fast-paced and hectic, thus requiring superior leadership skills.
 Leadership blends effective communication, quick thinking, initiative, and a level demeanor into one.
 Please provide an example of how you, as a medical student or an emergency medicine resident, were able to find the balance to perform as a leader in an emergent clinical situation.
 (Word limit: 500 words)